African Jewellery Melbourne

 The meaning behind my name is simple.
 Akos, is a Ghanaian (Akan tribe) which means, a girl born on Sunday.
 Akosua, Akosi, Koshie are all variations of Akos but from the different tribes.
 Vsit back again to read about the Ghanaian Naming System.

-The changeing scenes of life affect each one of us differently.
-Like many individuals, women and migrants, I have learnt to become strong and resilient.
+I started a jewellery making business in Australia in response to an inner urge towards more creative freedom.
+This orientation towards different art forms encouraged resilience and growth in me, learnt to become strong and resilient.
 It just so happened that discovering new ideas and actually bringing to life these design concepts, energised me to get out of bed each day.

 What started as passion soon became a way to earn some income.
 So, here is how I started crafting jewellery to sustain my own well being.